-On 1 May 2018, the Welsh Housing and Regeneration Minister, Rebecca Evans, announced that the Welsh Government had formally joined the Law Commission’s leasehold reform project.
+On 1 May 2018, the Welsh Housing and Regeneration Minister at that time, Rebecca Evans, announced that the Welsh Government had formally joined the Law Commission’s leasehold reform project.
 A multi-disciplinary task and finish group on leasehold reform was established.
 The Task and Finish Group issued a report, Residential Leasehold Reform (PDF 892 KB), in July 2019.
-The report is described as “just the end of the first key stage of the work” the Group is undertaking.
+The report was described as “just the end of the first key stage of the work” the Group is undertaking.

 On 6 February 2020, Julie James AM, Minister for Housing and Local Government, referred to the publication of final reports by the Law Commission in Spring, and said she would update Members with her intentions once the findings had been considered.

 She announced a Call for Evidence on charging freehold owners for the upkeep of communal areas on estates (estate charges).
 Submissions are invited up to 30 April 2020.
 She also highlighted the issue of poor management of leasehold properties and said: